 Casares might possibly be the most picturesque Andalucían town, just a 10-minute drive from TWO.
 Its white-washed and red-roofed village is perched up on a dramatically scenic hill uniquely surrounded by protected areas of nature with the coastline in perfect view.
 Wander through the winding alleyways and streets to catch some Andalucían local life at its finest.
 Walk up to the top of town where the Medieval castle and Roman ruins rest.
 Care for a trek?
 Several trail heads dot the village roads making the old town a great starting point.
 The drive in and around Casares is simply breathtaking... make your way down to the coast "the long way" and stop for a bite at a Spanish "venta" (roadside cafe).
 This quintessential Spanish hill town should not be missed during your Wild Olive stay.

 Just 6 kilometers away, you will find the start of an endless coastline of Spanish beaches.
-The nearest ones being lively and bustling with boardwalk cafes and shops like at Playa de Sabinillas, where chiringuitos (beach bars) serving fresh fish is what it's known for but you can also find more serene and quiet spots in both coastal directions...we certainly have our favorites to recommend.
+The nearest ones being lively and bustling with boardwalk cafes and shops like at Playa de Sabinillas, where chiringuitos (beach bars) serving skewered fresh fish cooked on open flames in old fishing boats is what it's known for!
+But you can also find more serene and quiet spots in both coastal directions...we certainly have our favorites to recommend.
 There is no shortage of sun and sand while you are on holiday here in Casares.

 If you wish to let your inner-cowboy shine during your stay, taking in the Casares mountain views by horseback is a great way to do so.
 Andalucía is globally known as one of the go-to regions for all things equestrian.
 Just up the main road, a local establishment hosts countryside rides for all ages & abilities.